PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 other will not.
 You must decide whether to implement data translations on a project-by-project basis.
 Fortunately, you now know the right questions to ask in order to make that decision.

-The **ProductSales.pbix** developer sample demonstrates how to implement data translations using the row replication pattern.
-While this design approach will work well for some scenarios, it might have trouble scaling in larger scenarios as the number of rows in the tables with translated content increases due to the use of many-to-many relationship.
-In the fullness of time, Power BI developers will continue to come up with creative and innovative designs to implement an efficient data translation strategy for these types of scenarios.